Fiction: My Mother's Cassette Tape

 Finally, I couldn't take it any longer!

 I took her urn and went to the bathroom to flush my mother's ashes down the toilet bowl.

 While opening her urn, I heard mom's voice again.

 Hi, son, you looked and acted just like your goddamn father.
 Seeing and hearing you made me sick to my stomach!
 Hope to see you again one day, son!
 Mommy wants to see you again one day.

 I began hearing those eerie creepy giggles of hers again, and again, and again!

 Finally, I dumped my mother's ashes into the toilet bowl, and dropped my pants feeling like I needed to take a crap.

 Suddenly, I felt watery hands touching my naked ass coming from inside the toilet bowl, as I screamed out in horror.

-Andy Graber grew up and was raised in the state of New York and now resides in Nevada.
-In addition to writing, he also likes to solve riddles, sing and create various types of art.
+Andy Graber in addition to writing, also likes to solve riddles, sing and create various types of art.